taha-parsayan/AI-driven-Classification-of-Alzheimers-Disease-and-Mild-Cognitive-Impairment/README.md

 - Optimized hyperparameters for high performance.
 - Outputs detailed evaluation metrics (accuracy, sensitivity, specificity, F1 score).
 - Configurable for different datasets.

+## Data

+### Data Source

+This project uses data from the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](https://adni.loni.usc.edu/).
+ADNI is a longitudinal multicenter study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimer's disease.

+To access ADNI data, you must apply for access through their [Data Access Application](https://adni.loni.usc.edu/data-samples/access-data/).

+Please note that this repository does not contain any ADNI data due to restrictions on data use agreements.

+### Our Dataset

+We collected a dataset consisting of MRI T1-W, FDG-PET, comorbidities, and demographic information (age and gender) for 300 subjects from the ADNI database.
+The dataset template template has been added to the repository as Features-template.xlsx

+## Data Analysis

+The PET and MRI images were preprocessed using Python and SPM12.
+Data cleaning, outlier handling, and data manipulation were implemented using Python.
+MLR and MLP models were developed as follows.

 # Model Summaries